 The international reputation of the Monaco circuit is founded on its unique characteristics: a street circuit, flanked with obstacles (guard rails, fences, buildings, kerbs, etc), while other circuits are located outside built-up areas, often in the countryside, and dedicated solely to motor racing.
-Monaco embraces this difference, which contributes to its fame and makes it a unique venue on the Formula 1 grand prix calendar.
+Monaco embraces this difference, which contributes to its fame and makes it a unique venue on the Formula 1 Monaco

 To do so, he called on experienced people and created the “Marshals Committee”, headed by a President, Eugène Gastaud, supported by six other members.
 Until 1974, the marshals fulfilled their roles in plain clothes, and were identified by their orange tabards.

 From 1975, all marshals were supplied with orange overalls.
 There was no safety car and so, during major incidents, the marshals had to intervene while the cars were still racing.